Relevant Fields on a User Story

 - Backlog Rank: You can set a rank within the backlog for a user story so that you can prioritize it when creating or editing it.
 Another way to change the rank is by using the Work Manager panel for your agile backlog.

 - Parent Epic Title: When adding an epic to a user story, the title of the epic will be automatically populated here.

 - Planned Points: A story point is a unit of effort required to complete a task.
-In this field you can indicate how long it will take you to complete the task defined on the user story.
+In this field, you can indicate how long it will take you to complete the task defined in the user story.